wkgcass/vproxy/doc/command.md

 Update config of a dns server.

 * ttl: *optional* The ttl of responded records.
 Default: not changed
+* security-group: *optional* The security group to use.
+Default: not changed

 ```
 update dns-server dns0 ttl 60